mrttkan/unitymirrornetworkgame/README.md

 4. One player should select "Host," while the other player connects as a "Client."
 5. Enjoy the game by choosing your character and starting the obstacle challenge!

-## Screenshots
-You can check out the game's screenshots in the `Screenshots/` folder.

-## Contact
-For any questions related to the project, feel free to contact me via [GitHub](https://github.com/mertkan200101117).

 ---